jorgebastida/gordon/examples/apigateway/README.md

 These two lambdas are defined within an application called ``helloworld``.

-This apigateway defines several resources.
+This apigateway defines several resources (urls).
 Some of them are quite simple, but some other are quite more advanced like ``/404``, ``/http``, ``/mock`` and ``/complex/implementation``.

-The documentation relevant to this example is:
+Documentation relevant to this example:
  * [Lambdas](http://gordondoc.s3-website-eu-west-1.amazonaws.com/lambdas.html)
  * [APIGateway](http://gordondoc.s3-website-eu-west-1.amazonaws.com/eventsources/apigateway.html)